 I warned parents that they were provoking God to anger if they stood before the church and made a vow they had no intentions of keeping.
 Needless to say, requests for baby dedications dropped precipitously.

-Having said that, there is a sizable minority within Evangelicalism that takes child dedications vows seriously.
+Having said that, there is a sizable minority within Evangelicalism that takes child dedication vows seriously.
 These parents do everything they can to indoctrinate their children into the faith once delivered to the saints — Evangelical Christianity.
 Some Evangelical mothers play Christian music or read the Bible out loud while their Evangelical-to-be baby is still in the womb.
 Soon after birth, Evangelicals parents make sure that their new babies are present in worship services, desiring for them to become accustomed to the voice of the man of God and the singing of the saints.
-With two of our children, my wife was in church less than 24 hours after being released from the hospital.
+With two of our six children, my wife, Polly, was in church less than 24 hours after being released from the hospital.
 At the time, I lauded her commitment to our new child’s spiritual training.
 Today?
-I just hand my head in shame.
+I just hang my head in shame.

 From the crib through college, many children are indoctrinated in all things Evangelical.
-Since Evangelicalism is primarily anti-cultural and anti-intellectual — let the Evangelical whining begin — it should come as no surprise that many Evangelical parents withdraw their children from the “world,” choosing to expose them to a religious subculture that I fondly call the Christian Ghetto.
+Since Evangelicalism is primarily anti-cultural and anti-intellectual — let the Evangelical whining begin — it should come as no surprise that many Evangelical parents withdraw their children from the “world,” choosing to expose them to a religious subculture that I oh-so-fondly call the Christian Ghetto.

 Most Evangelicals begin adult life with a borrowed system of belief, into which they have been indoctrinated their entire lives.
 Taught to believe and not think, these young adults are thrown out into a world that has no regard for their beliefs.
 Unable to defend their beliefs and moral pronouncements, these fully grown Evangelicals either lose their faith or once again retreat to the safety of their houses of worship, places where questions and doubts are washed away with a magic potion of faith and obedience.

-Is it any shock, then, based on what I have written, that critics of Evangelicalism such as myself say that many Evangelical churches, pastors, and parents use cult-like indoctrination to ensure that their children continue to worship the family/cultural God?
+Is it any shock, then, based on what I have written, that critics of Evangelicalism such as myself say that many Evangelical churches, pastors, and parents use cult-like indoctrination methods to ensure that their children continue to worship the family/cultural God?
 Evangelical children are not taught to reason and think (for the most part).
 Faith trumps reason, beliefs trump facts.
 Years ago, I tried to show a colleague and best friend of mine several of the errors that are found in the King James Bible.
 He believed that the King James Bible was the inerrant Word of God.
 I had, but a few weeks previous, similar beliefs, but I had recently found out that the KJV translation did indeed have errors and contradictions.
 I thought, at the time, that my good friend surely would want to know this, but I quickly found out that no matter what I showed him, he had no intentions of changing his beliefs.
-With a faith-filled voice, my friend told me, I don’t care if you can show me errors in the King James.
+With a raised faith-filled voice, my friend told me, I don’t care if you can show me errors in the King James.
 By faith, I am going to believe that the KJV is the perfect Word of God.

 So it is in many Evangelical churches and homes.
 Atheists often wrongly think that Evangelicals will turn from their beliefs if they are confronted with the true nature of the Bible.
 They are astonished when Evangelicals reject evidence and facts and appeal to faith.
 These atheists fail to understand that no amount of evidence or argumentation can penetrate a worldview built upon a foundation of Fundamentalist Biblical belief.
-Properly indoctrinated Evangelicals will rebuff attempts to lead them away from their beliefs.
+Properly indoctrinated (and conditioned) Evangelicals will rebuff attempts to lead them away from their beliefs.
 Is this not exactly what their parents and pastors warned them would happen?
 False teachers lurk in the shadows, ready and willing to lead you away from your Biblical beliefs, countless Evangelical pastors warn.
 Doubt and questions are tools of Satan used to lead you astray!
 Flee from anyone who causes you to doubt your faith!
 Unshaken will their faith remain until something causes them to at least consider that one or more of their beliefs might be wrong.

-As I look back over my own life, I am left to conclude that it was impossible for me to grow up to me anything but an Evangelical preacher.
+As I look back over my own life, I am left to conclude that it was impossible for me to grow up to be anything but an Evangelical preacher.
 My mind was so saturated from the religious indoctrination of my parents, pastors, Sunday school teachers, youth leaders, and college professors that my fate was sealed.
-Sadly I was almost 50 years old before I finally figured out that my life was constructed on a false foundation and an elaborate framework of lies.
+Sadly I was almost fifty years old before I finally figured out that my life was constructed on a false foundation and an elaborate framework of lies.
 It pains me to admit this, but in doing so I sincerely hope I can help others steer clear of Evangelicalism and its intellect-numbing worldview.